apache/skywalking/docs/en/setup/backend/backend-apisix-monitoring.md

 #### Specify Skywalking Service name

-Skywalking extract OTEL Collector attribute `service` as `Service` name .
+Skywalking extract OTEL Collector attribute `skywalking_service` as `Service` name .

 You could specify `skywalking_service` attribute by `labels` keyword if using Prometheus receiver , as following :